Skip to contents

 #> HEF

-This Düsseldorf customer has a Kundenwert of about 55.1 kWh/day.
-That fixed value is what the README example passes to slp_gas() to generate the 2025/26 heating season — and it is what we use below to ask how the same customer would fare in a different climate.
+That value is what the README example passes to slp_gas() to generate the 2025/26 heating season — and it is what we use below to ask how the same customer would fare in a different climate.

-We keep the Düsseldorf customer’s Kundenwert of 55.1 kWh/day fixed and ask what they would consume in a colder climate — same customer, same KW, different weather.
+We keep that kundenwert of 55.1 kWh/day fixed and ask how the gas consumption changes in another place — same customer, same KW, different climate.
 Germany spans several distinct climate zones; we compare three:

-• Chemnitz — continental climate in the Erzgebirge foothills of Saxony; colder winters and the greatest temperature amplitude of the three.
+• Chemnitz — continental climate in the Ore Mountains foothills of Saxony; colder winters and the greatest temperature amplitude of the three.

 • Freiburg im Breisgau — mild oceanic-continental climate in the sheltered Upper Rhine Plain; the warmest, sunniest large city in Germany.